 Background: Worked on various aspects of design and analysis of biomedical studies, and collaborations have ranged from obesity to diabetes to cancer research.

-Miranda Kroehl, PhD - Assistant Director, Research Instructor
+Miranda Kroehl, PhD - Assistant Director, Research Associate

 Role: Meet with researchers to develop biostatistics Scopes of Work Agreements for their projects, and estimate costs associated with study design, power/sample size calculations, data analysis and/or manuscript preparation.